 1. Work with other assistants in your organisation

 There is always power in numbers so it is well worth speaking to the other assistants in your firm to find out which hotels they book.
 If you are all booking the same hotel it makes sense that you work together to negotiate a rate for your entire firm.
+You can click here to find out how you could go about the process of negotiating hotel rates.
 Going to the hotel with more nights will increase your chances of getting a good corporate rate.

 2. Go to more than one hotel